got-gutch/home_energy_system/lightning_roofing_vendor_checklist.md

 - [ ] What roofing materials do you recommend for durability and snow load?
   - [ ] Standing seam metal (preferred for solar)
-  - [ ] Synthetic/composite / IKO Dynasty Nortic Perf
+  - [X] Synthetic/composite / IKO Dynasty Nortic Perf GRANITE BLACK
   - [ ] Other: _____________________

 - [ ] Is this roof type compatible with solar panel installation?
-- [ ] What is the manufacturer’s warranty on the roofing material?
+- [X] What is the manufacturer’s warranty on the roofing material?
+30 yr
 - [ ] Does the warranty remain valid with solar panels installed?

 ---